 The balancing connector is the small white connector that is separate and normally has three or four coloured wires based on the number of cells and leading into the balancing connector.

 The balancing wires are typically red, black and also include one or two blue-coloured wires.
-Charge all batteries inside a safety sack.
-Safety sacks are designed to help contain the heat, gasses and flames that can result when a battery combusts during charging or while in storage.
+Charge all batteries inside a battery charging bag. charging bags are designed to help contain the heat, gasses and flames that can result when a battery combusts during charging or while in storage.